What makes someone a whistleblower?

 A whistleblower is an individual who discloses information about wrongdoing.
 Often, the whistleblower does so even though the wrongdoing that s/he witnesses is considered the norm or accepted behavior for that particular environment.
 Because the wrongdoing is — unfortunately—considered accepted behavior, the decision to blow the whistle is a difficult one.
 Those in the whistleblower’s immediate environment often try to convince the whistleblower that what s/he believes is unethical, or indeed illegal, is acceptable and legal.
 Whistleblowers question themselves and seek information to either validate their own conclusions or to question their conclusions.

-- If I witness Corporate Misconduct, what should I do?
+- If I Witness Corporate Misconduct, What Should I Do?

-- What should I look for in a Whistleblower Law Firm?
+- What Should I Look for in a Whistleblower Law Firm?

 - How Do I Work With My Whistleblower Attorney, and What’s the Process of Bringing a Whistleblower Case Like?